Slovenia in the Junior Eurovision Song Contest: Potential return

 On 25 May 2022, RTVSLO confirmed that they were aiming to return to the Junior Eurovision Song Contest 2022 in Yerevan, Armenia.
 Marusa Kobal, head of Slovenia's Eurovision delegation, stated that the broadcaster had renewed interest in participating and that they would announce their final decision about potential participation in Armenia in due course.
 However, on 29 May 2022, the broadcaster announced that they had ruled out a return to the 2022 contest, due to the show not being provided in the broadcaster's Program-Production plan for 2022.
 In September 2022, Vanjo Vardjan, editor-in-chief of entertainment program at RTVSLO, reaffirmed that Slovenia’s absence from the contest was due to the amount of participating nations and the time slot of the event, meaning that the broadcaster was not confident the contest can achieve high viewing share.
 On 9 December 2022, the steering group of the EBU revealed that they were engaging in discussions surrounding potentially reverting the Junior Eurovision Song Contest back to a prime-time broadcast slot in the future.
-With this being one of RTVSLO’s main reasons for withdrawing, a further possibility of a Slovene return in future editions remains positive.
+With this being one of RTVSLO’s main reasons for withdrawing, a further possibility of a Slovene return in future editions remained positive.
+However, on 26 May 2023, RTVSLO confirmed that Slovenia would not return to the 2023 contest in Nice, France, yet again citing financial constraints given the scheduling of the contest on a Sunday afternoon.
+The broadcaster's press department reinforced this reasoning in its absence from the 2024 contest.
+On 11 June 2025, RTVSLO lengthened Slovenia's absence from the contest, confirming that it would not participate in 2025 or 2026.